 We need to think of every aspect of modern economic activity, including the acts of building and developing land, as acts of restoration and regeneration.
 This shift in perspective helps us shift our mindset from measuring impacts into providing benefits; from sacrifice to contribution and finally, from net zero to net positive.
 This is the foundation of regenerative sustainability.

-CIRS is a multi-use space with facilities designed to encourage human interaction, explore new approaches and advance globally-significant sustainability research.
+CIRS is a multi-use space with facilities and infrastructure designed to encourage human interaction, explore new approaches to learning and advance globally-significant urban sustainability research.

-The CIRS Technical Manual is a ‘living’ document of the lessons learned from the design, construction and operation of the Centre for Interactive Research on Sustainability (CIRS) on the UBC Vancouver campus.
+The Technical Manual is a ‘living’ document of the lessons learned from the design, construction and operation of the CIRS building.